scheduling-cc/pyscheduling/docs/documentation/index.rst

    Examples
    ^^^^^^^^^^^^^^^

-   Some code samples to show how to use Pyscheduling_cc
+   Some code samples to show how to use pyscheduling

    +++